leonidliu/ea_ol_automate_survey_rct/README.md

 1. Run `install_packages.R` to make sure all required packages are installed
 2. Edit and run `main.R`

-If helpful, you can try running `example.R` - the only you need to add is Alchemer API keys.
+If helpful, you can try running `example.R` - you'll only need to set the working directory and add your Alchemer API keys.